 Use the product description to expand on your features and include your keywords.
 It’s worth putting the effort into getting this right as a great product description will increase your customer engagement and conversion rates.

 Likewise, a product description which isn’t up to scratch could mean you lose sales (to a competitor) or result in negative buyer feedback.
-To find out how to remove negative feedback on Amazon, check out this article.
+Discover how to remove negative feedback on Amazon.

 12. Brand and manufacturer part number